spotinst/help/src/docs/elastigroup/features/core-features/maintenance-windows.md

 In the event of a fallback to On-Demand, when the Elastigroup launches On-Demand instances due to no spot market availability, the On-Demand instances in the Elastigroup will not be replaced with spot instances.

----

-**Note**: In certain cases, the Never option may result in an Elastigroup running entirely on On-Demand instances.
+> **Tip**: In certain cases, the Never option may result in an Elastigroup running entirely on On-Demand instances.

----

 ## Custom